rjsears/GardenPi/enclosure/readme.md

 <br><hr>

 ### Front Panel Express Custom Panel Mount
 I designed this panel in FrontDesign by Front Panel Express.
 This exactly fits the Adafruit 800x400 touchscreen display and provides a secure and nice way to mount the screen.
+It is painted aluminum and the wording is etched and painted.

 <img src="https://github.com/rjsears/GardenPi/blob/master/images/gardenpi_front_panel.jpg" alt="GardenPi Touchscreen Panel" height="400" width="420">
 Purchase Location: <a href="frontpanelexpress.com">Frontpanelexpress.com</a><br>